 In 2005, Gordon stepped it up a notch by launching Project Prove It.
 It was composed of a series of inter-connected classes intended to lead the investor, step by step, through more advanced strategies.

 The training was helpful, but Gordon sensed that the missing piece was a community, where investors could network, build relationships, and conduct business—all while receiving training and up to date information on an ongoing basis.
 There needed to be a community of Investors Helping Investors.

-So in January 2007, Gordon announced his intention to create that community.
+So, in January 2007, Gordon announced his intention to create that community.
 On March 31, 2007, the original meeting of The Wealth Club took place.
-Over 125 excited investors filled the room, that is less than half the size it is today.
+Over 100 excited investors filled the room, which is less than half the size of our membership.

 There were many good real estate investor clubs in town at the time, but The Wealth Club was created to be different…

 One of the original principles of The Wealth Club was, and is still, the concept of giving back.

 The culmination of this original vision of homegrown leaders giving back was the passing of the torch of leadership to long term club members, Steve Vigil and Suzan Meaux.